 On November 29, 1879, Portuguese neurologist António Egas Moniz was born.
 He is reknown as the developer of cerebral angiography.
 Moniz is regarded as one of the founders of modern psychosurgery, having developed the surgical procedure leucotomy — known better today as lobotomy — for which he became the first Portuguese national to receive a Nobel Prize in 1949 shared with Walter Rudolf Hess.

 António Moniz was born in the northern coastal village Avanca, Estarreja, Portugal, the son of Fernando de Pina Rezende Abreu and Maria do Rosario de Almeida e Sousa.
-He attended Escola do Padre José Ramos and Colégio de S. Fiel dos Jesuítas, studied medicine at the University of Coimbra, then was trained in neurology in Bordeaux and Paris.
+He attended Escola do Padre José Ramos and Colégio de S. Fiel dos Jesuítas, studied medicine at the University of Coimbra, where he received his doctorate in 1901 and habilitated in 1902 with a thesis on the physiology and pathology of sexual life.
 In 1902, he became a professor in the Department of Neurology at the University of Coimbra, but soon left that post on entering politics in 1903.
 He established the Partido Republicano Centrista and represented it in the Portuguese parliament from 1903 to 1917.
 Later he was Portugal’s ambassador to Madrid (1917) and minister of foreign affairs (1918), in which function he attended the Paris Peace Conference, after World War I in 1919.
 Meanwhile, he continued to practice medicine and teach physiology and anatomy, and in 1911 he became a professor of neurology at the newly established University of Lisbon.
 He also worked for a time as a physician in the Hospital of Santa Maria, Lisbon.

 In 1926, Moniz left politics entirely when António de Oliveira Salazar gained power following a military coup d’etat, and Portugal abandoned the liberal democracy that had allowed Moniz to flourish, and returned to medicine and writing full-time.
 In 1927 Moniz developed cerebral angiography (arteriography), a technique allowing blood vessels in and around the brain to be visualized.
 In various forms it remains a fundamental tool both in diagnosis and in the planning of surgeries on the brain.
 In cerebral angiography typically a catheter is inserted into a large artery (such as the femoral artery) and threaded through the circulatory system to the carotid artery, where a contrast agent is injected.
 A series of radiographs are taken as the contrast agent spreads through the brain’s arterial system, then a second series as it reaches the venous system.
 Prior to the advent of modern neuoroimaging techniques such as MRI and CT in the mid-1970s, cerebral angiographies were frequently employed as a tool to infer the existence and location of certain kinds of lesions and hematomas by looking for secondary vascular displacement caused by the mass effect related to these medical conditions.
 For this achievement, Moniz was nominated twice for the Nobel Prize.
 He also contributed to the development of Thorotrast, a suspension containing particles of the radioactive compound thorium dioxide, used as a radiocontrast agent in medical radiography.